arietd/ariet/README.md

-# Ariet Dzhumashev
 #### Data Analysis Notebooks

-I am a Data Science student at Monash University, residing in Melbourne.
-Here are some examples of my work.
-Visualisations, scraping and forecasting.
-I am looking for a position related that will allow me to work with data to find insights that can aid decision making or help understand information.
+I am an aspiring Data Scientist.
+I graduated from Monash University with a Bachelors in Business Infromation Systems.
+I have a huge interest in forecasting and studed Data Science for a year as part of Master of Data Science also Monash.

+I work mostly in R and Python but do have an interest in branching out to Scala.
+Other than that I like to use Tableau for visualisations and dashboards.

+If you want to collaborate or just send me some feedback feel free to drop me an email.
+Your messages and advice is the data I need to improve my model/strategy in working in Analytics.

 email: ariet.dzhumashev@gmail.com